14islands/14islands-com-v2/app/blog/_posts/2016-03-24-trends-at-sxsw-interactive-2016.md

 Another effort to bridge the gap between our physical and digital world is the [Physical Web initiative by Google](https://google.github.io/physical-web/){:target="_blank"}.
 The idea is that any service or object can broadcast their functions using [low-energy bluetooth beacons](https://github.com/google/eddystone){:target="_blank"}.

-People that are close by are able to see these services on their phone, and can click for furter details.
+People that are close by are able to see these services on their phone, and can click for further details.
 A web page will show up in the browser, allowing for information and ways to interact with the services.

 The Physical Web is already available on in Chrome on iOS and Android.
 It has the potential to allow us to build contextual experiences that people can easily access, without downloading a new app.